-This has useful implications for presentations, which have generally been less formal than written research articles anyway, since clear efficient communication is even more important in spoken expression (with limited time), and because it's slightly ridiculous to use impersonal formal language to pretend that 'I' do not exist, when I am standing in front of the audience.
+So why change to less formality?
+Probably because active voice is more direct and easier to read, and because it has more impact.
+This has useful implications for presentations, which have generally been less formal than written research articles anyway.
+Clear efficient communication is especially important in spoken expression (with limited time), and it's slightly ridiculous to use impersonal formal language to pretend that "I do not exist," when I am standing in front of the audience.